You are listening to the Sean Hannity Radio Show podcast.

 Just be forthright about where you're coming from.

-I don't think it's oh, was that for Chris?
+I don't think it's—oh, was that for Chris?

-Because we don't really care what Chris is.
+No, that was for you because we don't really care what Chris thinks.

-On this show, you gotta understand.
+On this show, you got to understand.

 We don't care what Chris thinks a lot.